 - Feeding time – Puppies will eat 3 times a day and then move to 2 times as they get older.
 When you feed them at the same time every day they will develop a so-called built-in clock.
 They soon will be reminding you with a look like “Hey Lady where is my food”.

 - Playtime – Getting them on an everyday routine is not only great for exercise but it’s also great for bonding.
 They learn to trust you and keeping to a schedule lets them know that you’re there for them.
 Keep it to the same time every day, even if you only have 10 minutes 3-4 times a day.

 - Sleeping time – A routine for sleeping is essential for keeping your puppy happy and healthy plus the rest of your household will be happy too.
 They start to know when you go to bed at night they have to also.

 Now you can focus on the fun, joy and all those puppy kisses since you”ll be following a routine that gives them structure and just an extra word of advice, make sure everyone in the household follows these tips we talked about – you don’t want all that hard work to backfire.

 Just be consistent and everyone in the household will benefit from that.
 Remember to give it time for the routine you put into place to work – probably about 2 months.

-Your days ahead will continue to be exciting and busy as your pup grows and learns new things every day, but you will see how it’s all worth it from that endless love you will get from the puppy- heck, who knows after bringing home a puppy for the first it might lead you to get a second one.
+Your days ahead will continue to be exciting and busy as your pup grows and learns new things every day, but you will see how it’s all worth it from that endless love you will get from the puppy- heck, who knows after bringing a puppy home for the first time it might lead you to want to get a second one.
 (Hint, Hint) 🙂

 Until next time,